yiisoft/error-handler/README.md

 $errorHandler = new ErrorHandler($logger, new HtmlRenderer());
 ```

-The error handler logs information about the error.
-You can use any [PSR-3](https://www.php-fig.org/psr/psr-3/)
+The error handler logs information about the error using any [PSR-3](https://www.php-fig.org/psr/psr-3/)
-compatible logger for error logging.
-If for some reason you don't want to log error information,
+compatible logger.
+If for some reason you do not want to log error information,
 specify an instance of the `\Psr\Log\NullLogger`.

-By default, the error handler is set to production mode and shows a minimum of error information.
+By default, the error handler is set to production mode and displays no detailed information.
 You can enable and disable debug mode as follows:

 ```php